Flexible Devices Group

 Dipl.-Ing.
 Martin Kühn

 Martin Kühn received his diploma in nanotechnology from TUBAF in September 2021.
 During his studies, he worked on various silane coupling agents and their deposition methods for targeted surface modification and subsequent step-by-step coating.
-In collaboration with the Fraunhofer Institute for Electronic Nano Systems ENAS in Chemnitz, he began his doctorate in September 2023 in the "Flexible Components" group at the Institute for Nanoscale and Bio-based Materials at TUBAF.
+In collaboration with the Fraunhofer Institute for Electronic Nano Systems ENAS in Chemnitz, he began his doctorate in September 2023 in the "Flexible Devices" group at the Institute for Nanoscale and Bio-based Materials at TUBAF.

 E-mail: martin [dot] kuehn [at] doktorand [dot] tu-freiberg [dot] de